41 Airspeed Definitions & Measurement

 Measuring Static Pressure

-The static pressure is always more challenging to measure accurately because its value is relatively smaller and measured on the airplane’s outer skin, usually at a location where the local static pressure is close to the ambient static pressure.
-However, there can be no point on the surface where the local static pressure exactly equals the static pressure in the free-stream flow.
-Therefore, the static pressure measurement available to the ASI is always in error to a lesser or greater degree, which is called the static position error or SPE.
+Static pressure is often more challenging to measure accurately because of its relatively low value.
+It is measured on the airplane’s outer skin, as shown in Figure 6, usually at a location where the local static pressure is close to the ambient static pressure.
+However, there is no point on the surface at which the local static pressure exactly equals the static pressure in the freestream.
+Therefore, the static pressure measurement available to the ASI is always in error to some degree, a condition known as the static position error (SPE).

 Static Position Error (SPE)